ahmadzb/SpacedNotes/README.md

 **Database Operations**

-Each operation that is performed on the SQLite databese, is implemented as a function and the functions are grouped into classes based on the application concept they are closest to.
-Classes for database operations are created based on application concepts, or database tables correspondingly.
+Each operation that is performed on the SQLite databese, is implemented as a method and the methods are encapsulated into classes based on the main entity type they change in the database.
+As a result, classes are typically created for each entity type in the database.
 Examples of these classes are NoteOperations, NoteElementOperations, and ScheduleOperations.

 [For further details about indivual operation classes click here](docs/databaseoperations.md)